mario-areias/yiquan/content/footwork/single_bamboo/_index.md

 ## Stepping forward

-Move the front foot 45 degrees and then move the back foot to land right next to the front foot, very similar to [Short Flak Walk](../flat_walk).
-Then the back foot becomes the front foot and repeat the movement.
-Going 45 degrees with each leg makes you walk forward.
+Move the front foot forward and put the back foot close together.
+Then move the backfoot 45 degrees forward and move the other foot close together.
+The repetition of this movement (backfoot moving 45 degrees and the other foot moving together) is the single bamboo.

-TODO: picture